mhmdtwsm/MyObsidianNotes/THM_Learning_era/Linux_basics_for_Hackers_book/The_File_System_Structure_Basics.md

 `/media` Where CDs and USB devices are usually attached or mounted to the file system.

 ---
-`/bin` Where application binaries (the equivalent of executables in Microsoft Windows or applications in mac-OS) reside.
+`/bin` Where application binaries (the equivalent of executable in Microsoft Windows or applications in mac-OS) reside.

 ------
 `/lib` Where you’ll find libraries (shared programs that are similar to Windows DLLs).